 Much of the fundraising was done door-to-door in the community, with the Shoreline Lions Club helping out by hosting a benefit dance at Parker's Ballroom, the long-lived dancehall at 170th and Aurora.
 When an initial amount of money was raised, the board applied for and received a conditional-use permit to allow the library to be built in a residential area at E 174th and 50th Ave NE.
 KCLS agreed to provide a book collection and library staff while the building and site were the responsibility of the city of Shoreline.
 Community fundraising yielded enough money to pay for a site (three lots) and to hire architects James Bell and Donald Greve.

 Construction began but, despite great enthusiasm and support, the money raised amounted to little more than a third of the cost of construction and in 1961, after only a shell of the building was completed, the project was halted for lack of funds.
 That year the state legislature passed a law allowing the creation of Local Improvement Districts (LID) for library construction in rural (unincorporated) communities.
-The Shoreline Library board, headed by John Spellman (b.
-1926), who would go on to serve as a King County commissioner, county executive, and governor of Washington, established an LID to help fund a $100,000 Shoreline Library that would be 6,400 square-feet in size.
+The Shoreline Library board, headed by John Spellman (1926-2018), who would go on to serve as a King County commissioner, county executive, and governor of Washington, established an LID to help fund a $100,000 Shoreline Library that would be 6,400 square-feet in size.
 Public information meetings were long and contentious; some residents did not want the library funded through extra taxation.
 The LID measure was challenged and eventually struck down by the state supreme court as unconstitutional, leaving Shoreline with only the bones of a library building, and costs rising.

 Fortunately federal funding for rural library construction became available in 1964, making it possible to bring the library to completion.
 In order to obtain the federal funds, the Shoreline Library annexed into the King County Library System in 1965 and the land and building were turned over to KCLS.